suspect-devices/digithink/docs/resume/DDelmarDavis.md

 ## Summary
 *(I'll be 78 when Unix(tm) time ends)....*

-I have been administering Unix systems since 1991, in addition to deploying and maintaining Web and other Internet services since 1996.
+I have been administering Unix systems for more than 30 years, in addition to deploying and maintaining Web and other Internet services for 25.
 The systems have ranged from stand-alone, completely exposed servers to services with separate Web, application, and database layers, clustered and load balanced for redundancy and scalability, and placed behind firewalls, I have done work in the ever amorphous cloud infrastructure provided by Amazon but I am more interested in locally owned and operated LXD based containers.

 I have extensive experience with Linux deployments (Red Hat/Fedora/Centos, SUSE, Debian/Ubuntu, Tizen, OpenWRT) I have professional experience with HP-UX, True64, Linux, Solaris, Freebsd, OS X, and AIX and I have installed and configured databases such as Oracle, Sybase, and SQL Server.
 Against my better judgment, I have installed, maintained and configured Microsoft systems, and even made them play well with others
 (SSO, SMB, etc).
 Additionally, I have a strong background and proven success in providing instruction and documentation for work to be maintained by others.